drupaldevdays/mobile/ionic-app/README.md

 ### Install Ionic (global)
 $ sudo npm install -g ionic

-## Set up & mount in your local environment this ionic mobile test app
+## Set up & mount it in your local environment

 #### Position yourself in the ionic-app folder and run the followings commands, it means from the website root: